 Doctor on Demand reviews from BBB and Trustpilot

-Doctor on Demand has B rating from the BBB and a score of 1.23 out of 5 stars based on 65 customer reviews.
-On Trustpilot, Doctor On Demand has a score of 1.4 out of 5 stars based on 52 reviews.
+Doctor on Demand's parent company, Included Health, has an A rating with the BBB.
+On Trustpilot, Doctor On Demand has a score of 1.3 out of 5 stars based on more than 180 reviews.